paulodiovani/comic-hq-sails/README.md

 ## Running

-First, copy `.env.development` to `.env` and change it as necessary.
+First, copy `config/local.example.js` to `config/local.js` and
+change it as necessary.

 Then run: